ecohealthalliance/eha-ma-handbook/Pairwise_Sequence_Alignment.md

 ```

-####  In this last example we modify the variable **BLASTDB**   and we assign the directory path to the NCBI databases.
-Note, that is the path we use in the blastn and blastp alignment examples.
-With this modification the blastn command line would subtly change:
+In this last example, we modify the variable **BLASTDB**   and we assign the directory path to the NCBI databases.
+Note, that is the path we use in the BASTN and BLASTP alignment examples.
+With this modification, the BLASTN command line would subtly change:

 ```